 Everything you need to create a meaningful wine pairing party, from wine accessories to food and wine pairings and more.
 Each product we feature has been independently selected and reviewed by our team of Sommeliers.

 A wine pairing party is one of those experiences most people look forward to from the moment they realized they actually enjoy wine.
-With social distancing measures still in place, a wine pairing party is the perfect way to set the tone for a fun, safe and memorable evening.
+It sets the stage for a delightful, secure, and unforgettable evening of enjoyment.

-In the recent blog post we published, ‘ What pairs well with a pandemic, a Covid-19 lens on Winethropy in America,’ we see that the research is in, intimate events at home are here to stay.
+As the pandemic recedes, it becomes evident that intimate gatherings at home are becoming a lasting trend.
 Therefore, if you are seeking to create an idyllic atmosphere in the comfort of your home, you are in the perfect space to plan your wine pairing party.

 You may be asking yourself, where do I begin?
 Here is how to pull off the perfect wine pairing party from accessories to cork decor to wine friendly recipes and wines that give back to charity.